iamdevonbutler/js-object-interface/Readme.md

 Add Array-like methods to plain JS Objects.

-The goal here is to make it easier to interact w/ (iterate over) complex data structures.
+The goal here is to make it easier to iterate over, and interact w/, complex data structures.

 ## Installation
 ```